 Emmy wanted to either get back in her car or in the laundromat as soon as possible.
 Look, sir, I don’t know what’s going on, but I don’t want any problems.
 You better not want any problems cause I’ll bring them right to your doorstep, he replied.

 Emmy saw the trooper car coming up the road.
 The young woman saw it too and started to scream frantically, trooper, trooper stop.
-The baby in arms started to cry.
+The baby in her arms started to cry.

 Well the trooper said.
 I have you on domestic assault right now and if you also have a warrant and you’re not telling me the truth, that will be a problem for you.
 Yeah, so what the man started to scream at the trooper.
 Sir, move towards the car and turn around, sir.

-Oh boy this is cray Emmy thought.
+This is cray Emmy thought.
 The young woman entered the laundromat as Emmy stood there.
 I’m sorry I got you involved the woman said.
 I really had no other choice.
 I just needed some help.

 He calls me all kind of names in front of the baby.
 So now what do I do?
 I have no phone, no family, no job. she stopped talking and stared at Emmy.
 Emmy was having trouble processing all of it.
 She didn’t really know what to say.
 Is it a girl or a boy she asked slowly.